The Saturation of Several Universal Inequalities in Information-Processing: Introduction and preliminaries

-is a very powerful tool in quantum information theory.
-An another equivalent version of SSA can be described as follows:

-In fact, SSA plays an essential role in nearly every nontrivial insight in quantum information theory, for instance, as some direct consequences of SSA, the data processing inequality, the well-known Holevo bound \cite{Roga} and the properties of the coherent information \cite{Lin}, etc. Moreover, SSA connects with the monotonicity of relative entropy under quantum channels \cite{Lindblad}, i.e., they can imply each other.
+The strong subadditivity inequality of von Neumann entropy is ubiquitous, for example, as some direct consequences, the data processing inequality, the well-known Holevo bound \cite{Roga}, in particular, it connects with the monotonicity of relative entropy under quantum channels \cite{Lindblad}.

-The condition of equality is an interesting and important subject.
-An extremely important result, i.e., the structure of states which satisfy Eq.~\eqref{eq:SSA-1} with equality , was obtained in \cite{Hayden}.
-An analogous characterization for its equivalent version, that is Eq.~\eqref{eq:SSA-2} with equality, is highly desirable.
-The present investigation aims to resolve this problem.